A Weekend Didjeridoo Immersion: Intuitive Music Making & The Power of Breath

-The didjeridoo is an ancient wind instrument developed by Aboriginal peoples of northern Australia at least 1,500 years ago.
-Its deep soothing tone has a grounding and uplifting effect, using a special breathing technique called circular breathing.
+The didgeridoo was developed by Aboriginal peoples of northern Australia at least 1,500 years ago.
+Its deep soothing tone has a grounding and meditative effect, using a special breathing technique called circular breathing.

-In addition to toning the abdominal muscles, a 2006 study reported in the British Medical Journal found that practicing the didgeridoo helped reduce snoring and sleep apnea by strengthening muscles in the upper airway.
+Playing the didgeridoo has been shown to have health benefits.
+In addition to toning the abdominal muscles, a 2006 study in the British Medical Journal found that it helped reduce snoring and sleep apnea by strengthening muscles in the upper airway.

-Through yogic breathing exercises, mindfulness meditation and creative music games, participants will connect with their own innate musicality and make music in a holistic, playful and supportive community atmosphere.
+Through yogic breathing, mindfulness meditation, and creative music improvisation games, connect with your innate musicality and make music in a playful and supportive community.

-No prior music experience required!
-Participants are encouraged to bring their own didjeridoo, hand drums, flutes and other instruments for this retreat for our community music making.
+No music experience required.
+Participants are encouraged to bring their own didgeridoo, hand drums, and other instruments to jam on -- no matter what your experience with music making.